Applications for a free school visit to UK Parliament open at 10am today (18 September)

 Parliamentary Education Centre

-Members of the service visit schools all across the country to improve teachers’ knowledge of Parliament and the political process and give them techniques for teaching political literacy in the classroom. https://learning.parliament.uk/en/outreach/
+The Teacher Training team visit teachers across the country to improve teachers’ knowledge of Parliament and the political process and give them techniques for teaching political literacy in the classroom.
+Teachers are also invited to Parliament for the Teachers Ambassadors Programme twice a year and for tours throughout the year.
+To find out more, visit our Teacher Training webpage.

-The education website has a growing bank of fun and informative web resources which aim to engage both teachers and students. https://learning.parliament.uk/en/resources/
+The Learning Resources webpage has a growing bank of fun and informative web resources which aim to engage both teachers and students.

-To find out more about any of the services provided by the Education Service please email engage@parliament.uk or call 0207 219 4496 or visit https://learning.parliament.uk/en/
+To find out more about any of the services provided by the Education and Engagement Team please email [email protected] or call 0207 219 4496 or visit the Learning website.

 Members of Parliament can sponsor tours of Parliament (along the Line of Route) which include the Chambers of both Houses, the State Rooms in the House of Lords, and Westminster Hall.